Nigeria vs Cameroon: Super Falcons coach names strong squad for friendlies

 Super Falcons head coach Justine Madugu has unveiled a 25-player squad for Nigeria’s upcoming international friendly matches against Cameroon, as preparations intensify for the 2026 Women’s Africa Cup of Nations (WAFCON).

-The list, released by the Nigeria Football Federation, blends experienced stars with returning and debuting players, signaling a clear intention to test depth and sharpen competition ahead of the continental showpiece.
+The list, released by the Nigeria Football Federation, blends experienced stars with returning and debutants, signalling a clear intention to test depth and sharpen competition ahead of the continental showpiece.

 According to Afrik-Foot, captain Rasheedat Ajibade leads the Super Falcons squad, alongside first-choice goalkeeper Chiamaka Nnadozie and attacking options Esther Okoronkwo and Chinwendu Ihezuo.